India women's national field hockey team: 2002 Commonwealth Games and Chak De! India (2007)

 The 2002 Commonwealth Games Squad, led by Captain Suraj Lata Devi, competed in the 2002 Commonwealth Games.
 The team entered the finals after defeating the New Zealand women's national field hockey team. and placed first, winning the Gold after they beat the English women's hockey team.

 This event served as the inspiration for the 2007 Bollywood film about women's field hockey, Chak De!
 India starring Shah Rukh Khan (after screenwriter Jaideep Sahni read a short article about it).
 Sahni began to model the character of Kabir Khan on hockey coach Maharaj Krishan Kaushik.
 After hearing the storyline, Kaushik suggested that Sahni meet hockey player Mir Ranjan Negi (who faced accusations of throwing the match against Pakistan during the 1982 Asian Games).
 Sahni has stated that he was unaware of Negi's tribulations while writing the script and that the resemblance with Negi's life was entirely coincidental.
 Negi affirmed this point stating that he didn't "want to hog the limelight.
 This movie is not a documentary of Mir Ranjan Negi's life.
-It is in fact the story of a team that becomes a winning lot from a bunch of hopeless girls".
-In response to the fact that the media equated Kabir Khan with Negi, Sahni said that "Our script was written a year and a half back.
+It is in fact the story of a team that becomes a winning lot from a bunch of hopeless girls" In response to the fact that the media equated Kabir Khan with Negi, Sahni said that "Our script was written a year and a half back.
 It is very unfortunate that something, which is about women athletes, has just started becoming about Negi."

 Tokyo Olympics and resurgence

 India at the 2020 Summer Olympics for the first time ever, reached the semi-final in the Women's Hockey Olympic event but failed to bag any medal after they lost to Argentina in the semi-final and then to Great Britain in the bronze medal match.
-Following their performance at the Olympics, the team went to win bronze medals at the 2022 Asia Cup and the Commonwealth Games and a third place finish in the 2021–22 Pro League.
+Following their performance at the Olympics, the team went to win bronze medals at the 2022 Asia Cup and the Commonwealth Games and a third-place finish in the 2021–22 Pro League.
 In 2022 India won the first ever FIH Women's Nations Cup.
+However, they failed to qualify for the Paris Olympics losing to Japan in the bronze medal match at the Olympic Qualifier in Ranchi on 19 January 2024.